Désiré Doué: International career

-Doué is a youth international for France, having represented the France U17s and France U19s.
+Doué was a youth international for France, having represented the France U17s and France U19s.
 He played for the U17s in their winning campaign at the 2022 UEFA European Under-17 Championship and the U19s in the 2024 UEFA European Under-19 Championship qualifiers.
 Doué debuted for the France under-21 team on 13 October 2023 in the UEFA European under-21 championship qualifying match against Bosnia and Herzegovina, where he picked up two yellow cards and was sent off before the final whistle.

-On 22 March 2024, Doué made his debut for the France Olympic football team in a friendly match against Cote D'Ivoire, scoring two goals in a 3–2 win.
+On 22 March 2024, Doué made his debut for the France Olympic football team in a friendly match against Ivory Coast, scoring two goals in a 3–2 win.
 He played in five matches at the 2024 Olympic games, including a notable appearance from the bench in the final against Spain, which France lost 5–3, having to settle for the runner-up position in the tournament it hosted.

 On 13 March 2025, Doué received his first call-up to the France national team and made his debut in the 2024–25 UEFA Nations League quarter-final against Croatia.

-On 8 June 2025, Doué received the bronze medal for getting 3rd place in the 2024–25 UEFA Nations League with France after a 2–0 victory against Germany.
+He received the bronze medal for getting 3rd place after a 2–0 victory against Germany.
 He played a total of 138 minutes in the tournament.

+On 29 March 2026, Doué scored his first and second international goals in a friendly against Colombia.

+On 14 May 2026, Doué was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored his first World Cup goal against Norway on 27 June, scoring the last goal of a victory 4–1 in the final game of the group.